“I want to be successful.”

 Goals have a starting point, they are based on your experience or lack of experience of something and your knowledge at the time.
-The more you working on your goals the more you grow.
-Though I can become too goal orientated and lose focus of why I’m working towards a goal.
+The more you work on your goals the more you grow.
+Though I can become too goal orientated and lose focus on why I’m working towards a goal.

 If you don’t reevaluate your personal vision with your goals then you’ll continue on the same path without knowing it’s the wrong path.